gregwchase/eyenet/README.md

 This allows the ability of Python developers to export their models, convert the file to a `.mlmodel` file, and add the file to the iOS development cycle.

+Furthermore, the model is able to perform classification on the local device.
+There is no need for an internet connection for the application to work.
+Because of this, the ability to use EyeNet in remote areas is further justified, and that much easier.

 ## References